 Promotional spuds are not customarily used on the same page as the calendar spud with one notable exception.
 Many campuses choose to include the Date Finder promotion spud on the same page as their calendar spud; in those instances, you need to make sure that you check the box labeled Spud will appear on the same page as the main calendar spud.
 The Date Finder promotion spud makes use of the Day Summary promotion spud so if you use the Date Finder, be sure that you style both spuds.

-3. Structure of a Calendar Page
+6. Note the Structure of a Calendar Page

 A typical structure for most calendar pages presently is to have a left pane containing some of the calendar controls and then a right pane (the body region of the document) containing the Calendar View Tabbed control, the Month List control, and the Calendar View spud.